shleen/aides-memoire/UX.md

 The first stage, arguably the most important stage, refers to gaining a comprehensive, accurate understanding of the project's requirements & the product's target users.
 Here we have some tried & tested methods that will bring you ever so much closer to true understanding.

 ### Gather Requirements
 Essential!
-Ensures that your assumptions are lined up with the ground truth (of the users).
+Ensures that your assumptions are lined up with the users' ground truth.

 ### User Analysis
 Used to decide which research methods are most suitable.